Red Wine Braised Lamb Shanks

 6. Bring to a boil, reduce to a simmer for another 3-5 minutes.
 Add the shanks back in to the liquid so that they are halfway submerged.
 Reduce heat to low or simmer.
 Cover and simmer.

 7. After 1-1/2 hours, flip the lamb and cook for one more hour.
 To serve, remove the shanks to a platter and tent with foil.
 Bring the cooking liquid to a boil and reduce for 5 minutes.
-Strain the sauce through a strainer and pour into a bowl to spoon a little over the shanks on each plate.
-If you have leftover cooking liquid, freeze it for next time, it is delicious!
+Strain the sauce through a strainer and into a fat separator.
+Pour the drippings into a bowl to spoon a little over the shanks on each plate, discard the remaining fat.
+If you have leftover cooking liquid, freeze it to add to your cooking base for next time, it is delicious!

 Previous